-- Work-in-Progress Showings– Artists participate in monthly work-in-progress showings where they receive and offer feedback on each other’s work using the Critical Response Process developed by Liz Lerman.
-The final two showings are open to the public.
+- Work-in-Progress Showings– Artists participate in three work-in-progress showings where they receive and offer feedback on each other’s work using the Critical Response Process developed by Liz Lerman.
+The second and third showings are open to the public.

-- Web Presence– Artists will have the opportunity to share their developmental process in a flourishing interactive online community through a dedicated page on the CounterPULSE website.
-Artists will create regular blog entries, participate in YouTube interviews, and have their Work-in-Progress Showings posted online.
+- Web Presence– Artists will have the opportunity to share their developmental process in a flourishing interactive online community through a dedicated page on the CounterPulse website.
+Artists will create regular blog entries, participate in online interviews, and have their Work-in-Progress showings posted online.

-- Performances– The work developed during the residency is presented during one weekend of shared performances.
+- Performances– The work developed during the residency is presented during two weekends of shared performances.
 We cover production costs and artists receive payment for their work.
 These performances frequently receive press coverage.

 Additional Opportunities– Artists may have the opportunity to work with paid mentors, and may also have the opportunity to teach master classes as part of ARC.